tytydraco/yessleep/out/She_Wasnt_A_Nurse_Part_1.md

-“2” If I looked I would watch as my body became scared, and blood became scarcer.
+“2” If I looked I would watch as my body became scarred, and blood became scarcer.